Kalva014/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
+Some concrete things that could be improved upon is the misunderstanding of using just babies.
+The product will be catered towards people who cannot speak coherent sentences.
+To clear up misunderstandings the young child will not be interacting with the device but rather with themselves.
+Additionally the device needs to anticipate various situations with hospitals and daycares rather than in home situations.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+To clear up interactons aside from speech would be body gestures such as rubbing the stomach to indicate when the young child is hungry.
+Another example could be if the baby waves its hands then it could be inferred that the baby wants a toy.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system